A recent alumni gathering in New York included the second Gates Cambridge Memorial Lecture and panels connecting health, community and the arts.

 Brielle Stark

-Brielle C. Stark, PhD {she/her/hers}, is an Assistant Professor in the Speech, Language and Hearing Sciences Department and Program in Neuroscience faculty at Indiana University.
+Brielle C. Stark, PhD {she/her/hers}, is a tenured Associate Professor in the Speech, Language and Hearing Sciences Department and Program in Neuroscience faculty at Indiana University.
 Dr. Stark completed her doctoral research in Clinical Neuroscience at the University of Cambridge (UK) as a Gates Cambridge Trust Scholar.
 She completed her postdoctoral fellowship at the Center for the Study of Aphasia Recovery.
 She is a proud alumna of Bryn Mawr College.
 She was honored with the 2021 IU Faculty Excellence in Mentoring Award from the Center for Women & Technology and the 2021 IU Trustees Teaching Award.
 She is also a trained Peer Reviewer for IU’s Faculty Academy on Excellence in Teaching.
 In 2021, she was named one of four Distinguished Aphasia Scholars USA, a national award given by the Tavistock Trust UK.
 Brie was awarded the Outstanding Junior Faculty Award for 2022-2023 from Indiana University Bloomington.
+She won a Fulbright Research Award to conduct research on virtual reality for facilitating speech and language post-stroke at the University of Technology Sydney (AUS), for spring 2025.

 As of July 2023, Dr. Stark is the PhD Coordinator / Director of Graduate Studies for the Department of Speech, Language and Hearing Sciences at Indiana University.